-Noise monitoring was conducted at the monitoring locations in accordance with Australian Standard AS 1055 'Acoustics, Description and Measurement of Environmental Noise' and relevant NSW EPA requirements.
+Noise monitoring was conducted at the monitoring locations in accordance with, relevant NSW EPA requirements, Australian Standard AS 1055 'Acoustics, Description and Measurement of Environmental Noise', and RCM NMP.
+During this monthly survey, two consecutive 15-minute measurements were taken at each location for a total of 30 minutes at each location.

-Attended monitoring is preferred to the use of noise loggers when determining compliance with prescribed limits; it allows an accurate determination of the contribution, if any, to measured noise levels by the source of interest, RCM.
+Attended monitoring is preferred to the use of noise loggers when determining compliance with prescribed limits as it allows an accurate determination of the contribution, if any, to measured noise levels by the source of interest, RCM.